 The brakes, along with the engine, are arguably the most important components of a car.
 Needless to say, your brakes take care of you, so you should make it a high priority to take care of them.

 To maintain your brakes, you need to regularly check your brake fluids and, if needed, change the fluids.
 Brake fluid is great at attracting moisture, which is not great for your car.
 Moisture leads to a host of problems, including corrosion and rust, which can lead to your brakes ultimately failing.
 Some accidents are unavoidable, but those caused by inefficient and ineffective brakes can be avoided.
 Your brake fluids should be bled and replaced annually as part of your maintenance plan.

 While most people vacuum and wash their cars on a fairly regular basis, there's more to cleaning your car than vacuuming the inside and making the outside shine.

 Cold weather can be troublesome for vehicles, and is the root cause of a surprising amount of vehicle damage.
-In adverse weather, particularly on the bitterest of cold winter days, use a covered parking space.
+In adverse weather, particularly on cold winter days, use a covered parking space.
 If you're at home, make sure you have room in your garage to park your vehicle to protect it from the cold.
 The cold can be hard enough on your car, but a blanket of snow covering your vehicle can be especially damaging, causing not only your exterior to become damaged, but increasing the odds of other parts freezing.